GiovanniSalmeri/yellow-perpage/README.md

 ## Settings

-The following setting can be configured in file `system/extensions/yellow-system.ini`:
+The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `PerpageRestriction` = enable per-page settings restriction, 0 or 1
-`PerpageSettings` = a comma separated list of settings which may be overridden when restriction in enabled, e.g. `TocHeadingNumber, TocHeadingLevels`; you can also use wildcards, e.g. `Toc*`
+`PerpageSettings` = a comma separated list of settings which may be overridden when restriction in enabled, e.g. `TocHeadingNumber, TocHeadingLevels`; you can also use a wildcard after the name of an extension, e.g. `Toc*`

 ## Developer